kodeFant/driftercode.com/content/blog/passing-flags-from-ihp-to-elm/index.md

 If you haven't done [part 1](blog/ihp-with-elm) of this series, do so first.

-**If you don't want to do that**, you could [download the source project](https://github.com/kodeFant/ihp-with-elm) and run
+**If you don't want to do that**, you could [clone the soruce](https://github.com/kodeFant/ihp-with-elm) and checkout to this tab to follow along:
 ```bash
 g checkout tags/setup-elm-in-ihp -b setup-elm-in-ihp
 ```

-Remember to do a `npm install` before running the application.
+Remember to do `npm install` before running the application.

 ## Create a Haskell type